nychealth/EH-dataportal/content/data-stories/housing-health/index.md

 <div class="pullquote">
 <figure class="my-2">
-    <figcaption>“Many people have moved to the neighborhood with different and higher incomes that may skew the definition of affordable housing, thereby creating a gap of income and services.”  —NYC community conversation participant   </figcaption>
+    <figcaption figcaption class="mb-2">“Many people have moved to the neighborhood with different and higher incomes that may skew the definition of affordable housing, thereby creating a gap of income and services.”  —NYC community conversation participant   </figcaption>
     <audio controls src="clip-gap-of-services.mp3" style="width:100%;">
             <a href="clip-gap-of-services.mp3">
                 Download audio